September Planning: When Our Souls Should be Singin’

 Typical Teams for Planning

-By gathering input, setting clear parameters, and establishing regular feedback loops, schools can create comprehensive plans that address the needs of all stakeholders.
-With a well-structured timeline and recognition of achievements, your school will be equipped to welcome students back with renewed energy and purpose.
-Let’s make the most of this planning period and set the stage for a successful school year ahead!
+Gather input, set clear parameters, and maintain regular feedback loops.
+With a structured timeline and recognition of achievements, your school will be prepared to welcome students back with energy and purpose.